 Golden State Warriors trade for Domantas Sabonis

-Imagine being able to acquire an All-Star forward without having to give up that valuable Timberwolves first-round pick.
+Imagine being able to acquire an All-Star forward without having to give up that valuable Timberwolves first-round pick (seventh overall).
 This has to be considered the Warriors’ goal during what promises to be a busy offseason in San Francisco.
 And it just so happens we’ve heard rumors that Sabonis could be on his way out of Indiana.

 In this hypothetical, the Pacers acquire a talented former No. 2 pick to team up with Malcolm Brogdon.
-In return, the Warriors nab a 25-year-old big who is averaging 20.5 points, 11.8 rebounds and 6.4 assists on the season.
+In return, the Warriors nab a 25-year-old big who averaged 20.3 points, 12.0 rebounds and 6.7 assists last season.
 Imagine Sabonis at the four with another elite passer in Draymond Green playing small-ball center.
 Add in Wiggins at the wing with the Splash Brothers doing their thing in the backcourt, and this is an immediate NBA title contender.

 Golden State Warriors trade for Bradley Beal

 - Wizards get: Andrew Wiggins, James Wiseman, Jordan Poole, Kevon Looney, seventh and 14th picks in 2021 NBA Draft, future first-round pick